Baptism

 Adult Baptism:

 Adult Baptism follows the ancient order of the catechumenate.
-This rite also referred to as RCIA (the Rite of Christian Initiation for Adults) offers a person a period of months to inquire and receive information about the Christian life, while regularly attending community gatherings with others who are likewise interested in joining the Catholic Church.
+This is referred to as OCIA (the Order of Christian Initiation for Adults).
+OCIA offers a person a period of months to inquire and receive information about the Christian life, while regularly attending community gatherings with others who are likewise interested in joining the Catholic Church.

 Eucharist